CasualKelly/casuRAT/README.md

 ###### ~~Configurable Server (Bind port/IP)~~
   -Server ip/port is fed through terminal input upon running it.
 ###### ~~Database Backend~~
-  -sqlite3 give a very easy interface for interacting with a database file.
+  -sqlite3 gave a very easy interface for interacting with a database file.